Ep #8: How Your Thoughts Affect Your Eating

 But it’s so important to look at them because like I said before, these thoughts we think are the cause of how we feel, everything we do or don’t do, and what results we have in our lives.

-Just make sure you spend some time looking at what’s currently causing you issues.
-A lot of the time we like to jump into what we want to be doing or how we want to be, but before you can get there, you have to gain awareness of what’s going on with you now.
+Just make sure you spend some time looking at what’s currently going on in your mind.
+A lot of the time we like to jump into what we want to be doing or thinking or how we want to be, but before you can get there, you have to gain awareness of what’s going on with you now, what you’re thinking now.

-It’s also really helpful to gain awareness of how your thoughts are affecting you.
+Then, once you’re aware of your thoughts, you’re going to gain awareness of how your thoughts are affecting you.

-The first thing you need to do in order to use the model is separate out the facts from your thoughts.
+The first thing you need to do in order to use The Model is separate out the facts from your thoughts.

 This can sometimes be the hardest part because so much of the time we think our thoughts are facts.
 But they’re not!